-This triplet of cafes was started by local small-space hospitality visionary Nate Box.
-Elm Cafe serves the early morning and lunch crowds and they're famous for their creative (and delicious) sandwiches.
+This duo of cafes was started by local small-space hospitality visionary Nate Box.
 Little Brick brought history back to life in an old brick house tucked away in Riverdale.
 District's space was recently expanded and now the daytime cafe and bakeshop stays open late and turns into a cool spot to grab wine and small eats at night.

 Farrow customers like their caffeine with a sandwich, thank you very much.
 Owned by the same folks as Three Boars next door, Farrow is as popular for their sandwiches as their mugs of Stumptown and Bows & Arrows coffee.